 Limoni restaurant with Moroccan and Italian cuisine is a hidden gem close to our Riad.
 With a shaded patio and terrace.

-+61 You will find a super modern restaurant in ‘new town’, owned and run by Australian Cassandra Karinsky.
++61 This is a super modern restaurant in ‘new town’, owned and run by Australian Cassandra Karinsky.
 Marrakech is home to some top-notch eateries and this place is definitely one you should check out.
 I took the homemade ricotta red peppers capers piadina for 6.40 euro and salmon with pickles and bread for 11 euro.

 Comptoir Darna Someone tipped this legendary and traditional restaurant, located in the Rue Ahmed Chaqui in the heart of the buzzing Hivernage district.
 With dinner and a belly dancing show at the same time.
 An experience you won’t forget that easy.
 It’s a popular destination where people start with a drink on their terrace, have dinner during the event and end the night dancing with a tasteful cocktail.